mvdiener/netflix_totals/README.md

 # Reeces Pieces Rules

-A small program to calculate the % change of an empty bag, when eating Reeces Pieces according to my very specific rules.
+A small program to calculate the % chance of an empty bag, when eating Reeces Pieces according to my very specific rules.
 The rules are as follows:

 Pick 3 pieces from the bag.
 You must eat all three if the colors are the same, or all three colors are different.